These are the first Intel Alder Lake CPUs without Efficient Cores

-Alder Lake is Intel’s latest range of gaming CPUs which was released earlier in November this year.
-Both the Intel Core i9 12900K and i5 12600k have reviewed excellently since launch, and most of those pesky DRM issues have been fixed too.
-A lot of this is thanks to the new hybrid architecture of these CPUs which use higher-performance cores and power-efficient cores in tandem.
+Alder Lake is Intel’s latest range of gaming CPUs which was released earlier in November of this year.
+Both the Intel Core i9 12900K and i5 12600K have reviewed excellently since launch, and most of those pesky DRM issues have been fixed too.
+A lot of this is thanks to the new hybrid architecture of these CPUs, which use higher-performance cores and power-efficient cores in tandem.

 Best CPU for gaming: the top chips from Intel and AMD